-6. Operation of Freedom of Information In The Peel Development Commission
+6. Operation of Freedom Of Information In The Peel Development Commission

 The FOI Act is designed to promote openness and transparency by providing a general right of access to documents held by State and local government agencies.
-The Commission is committed to providing public access to documents at the lowest reasonable cost, and to enable the public to ensure that personal information in documents is accurate, complete, up to date and not misleading.
+The Peel Development Commission is committed to providing public access to documents at the lowest reasonable cost, and to enable the public to ensure that personal information in documents is accurate, complete, up to date and not misleading.
 An applicant may be entitled to access documents in electronic or hardcopy form, or by way of inspection.
-Whenever possible documents will be provided outside the FOI process.